-Trump hopes to woo Gorsuch support from bipartisan group of senators
+Trump hosts senators to woo Gorsuch support

 Story highlights

-- Trump is meeting with Democrats and Republicans
+- Trump met with Democrats and Republicans

 - Trump and McCaskill are now working to set up a phone call

-Washington (CNN)President Donald Trump is set to host a bipartisan group of senators for lunch Thursday at the White House to discuss their potential support for Neil Gorsuch, the President's Supreme Court pick.
+Washington (CNN)President Donald Trump hosted a bipartisan group of senators for lunch Thursday at the White House to discuss their potential support for Neil Gorsuch, the President's Supreme Court pick.

-The meeting is an attempt by Trump to smooth the way for Gorsuch's confirmation, though he may have poisoned the well with an early morning tweet insulting a Democratic senator.
+The meeting was an attempt by Trump to smooth the way for Gorsuch's confirmation, but his attempt may have been colored by his continued criticism of Democratic Sen. Richard Blumenthal.

+Blumenthal said Wednesday that Gorsuch told him he found Trump's previous attack on a federal judge "disheartening" and "demoralizing."
+Trump responded early Thursday morning saying it was Blumenthal who was wrong about what Gorsuch said.

+Trump repeated that claim even as he was seated with five members of the Senate's Democratic caucus.

-Four of the Democratic senators attending the lunch -- Joe Manchin of West Virginia, Joe Donnelly of Indiana, Heidi Heitkamp of North Dakota and Jon Tester of Montana -- are up for re-election in 2018 in states Trump won in 2016.
+Four of the Democratic senators who attended the lunch -- Joe Manchin of West Virginia, Joe Donnelly of Indiana, Heidi Heitkamp of North Dakota and Jon Tester of Montana -- are up for re-election in 2018 in states Trump won in 2016.

+Manchin and Heitkamp, addressing reporters after the meeting, tried to avoid questions about whether it bothered them that Trump questioned the service record of a Senate colleague.

+But when pressed, Manchin offered a simple "oh yeah" when asked if it bothered him.

-Sen. Claire McCaskill, a Missouri Democrat who is up for reelection in 2018, will not attend Thursday's lunch with Trump, according to her spokesman, instead telling the White House that she could not attend because of a previously scheduled meeting with constituents.
+Sen. Claire McCaskill, a Missouri Democrat who is up for reelection in 2018, did not attend Thursday's lunch with Trump, due to a previously scheduled constituent meeting.

 Trump and McCaskill are now working to set up a phone call instead, the senator's spokeswoman said.

-"Claire's looking forward to talking with the President," said McCaskill spokeswoman Sarah Feldman.

-Sen. Chris Coons, a Delaware Democrat, will also attend the meeting, he told CNN.
+Sens.
+Chris Coons, a Delaware Democrat, and Michael Bennet, a Colorado Democrat, also attended the meeting.

-Coons, who flew to Delaware with Trump last week and spoke with him at the National Prayer Breakfast, has appeared closer to the President than other Democratic lawmakers.

-Coons told CNN's "New Day" Thursday he will talk to Trump about his comments regarding federal judges and the concept of judicial independence.

-He added: "I think President Trump is going to harm his chances of confirmation and his standing as President if he continues to undermine the independence of the federal judiciary."

-Trump will also look to shore up support for Gorsuch within his own part Thursday.

-GOP Sens.
-Chuck Grassley of Iowa, John Cornyn of Texas, Shelly Moore Capito of West Virginia and Lamar Alexander of Tennessee, will also attend the Thursday lunch, sources have confirmed to CNN.
+Trump also looked to shore up support for Gorsuch within his own party Thursday by inviting GOP Sens.
+Chuck Grassley of Iowa, John Cornyn of Texas, Shelly Moore Capito of West Virginia and Lamar Alexander of Tennessee, who all attended.

 Blumenthal back-and-forth

-The Connecticut Democrat was not invited to the lunch, even before the dust-up.

-Blumenthal said Wednesday that Gorsuch told him he found Trump's attack on a federal judge on Twitter "disheartening" and "demoralizing."

-Within a half-hour, Gorsuch spokesman Ron Bonjean, who was tapped by the White House to head communications for Gorsuch, confirmed the comments.
+Within a half-hour after Blumenthal relayed Gorsuch's comments about Trump on Wednesday, a White House-tapped aide to the judge confirmed them.

 Several other senators, including Republican Sen. Ben Sasse of Nebraska, later relayed similar accounts of Gorsuch forcefully criticizing Trump's public attacks on the judiciary branch.

 And on Thursday morning, Blumenthal said on MSNBC Gorsuch specifically told him he "should feel free to mention what I said about these attacks being disheartening and demoralizing."